fereshtehforghani-vector/HintGenerator/README.md

 │   ├── security.py            # Input/output guardrails
 │   └── tutor.py               # AgenticTutor — orchestrates retrieve + LLM
 ├── deploy.sh                  # Deploy build_rag and/or query_rag to Cloud Run
-├── test_local.py              # Developer tool — build + query against local Postgres
-├── demo_app.py                # Developer tool — local demo UI against local Postgres
+├── RAG_DESIGN.md              # Design doc — what the RAG pipeline does internally
+├── DEMOS_README.md            # How to run the build_rag integration demos
+├── demo_build_rag.sh          # Demo — POST the deployed build-rag-database end-to-end
+├── demo_lms_upload.py         # Demo — verify Eventarc auto-rebuild on LMS upload
+├── demo_show_db.py            # Demo helper — print pgvector collection stats
-└── test_frontend.py           # Developer tool — Gradio chat UI for the deployed query-rag
+├── test_frontend.py           # Developer tool — Gradio chat UI for the deployed query-rag
+└── test_frontend.sh           # Convenience wrapper that exports QUERY_RAG_URL and launches test_frontend.py
 ```

 `AI Pilot/` (sibling of `zebra-hint-generator/`) holds source material the
-build pipeline reads from GCS — markdown lessons, library PDFs, firmware.
+build pipeline reads from GCS — markdown lessons under
+`Vector_AI/LMS/LMS_PARSED/`, `libraries.pdf`, firmware source.

-The three files at the bottom of the tree are **developer-only utilities**
+The files at the bottom of the tree (`demo_*`, `test_frontend*`) are
-for testing/exploration.
-They are **not** what gets deployed — they're
+**developer-only utilities** for integration testing and demos.
+They are
-helpers you run from your laptop.
-The production pipeline is `build_rag/`
+**not** what gets deployed — they're helpers you run from your laptop.
+The
-and `query_rag/`.
+production pipeline is `build_rag/` and `query_rag/`.

 ---